Aditya9329/oop/README.md

 #### Function Overriding
 Function overriding occurs when a function of the base class is given a new definition in a derived class.
 At that time, we can say the base function has been overridden.

+#### Virtual Function
+A virtual function is another way of implementing run-time polymorphism in C++.
+It is a special function defined in a base class and redefined in the derived class.
+To declare a virtual function, you should use the virtual keyword.
+The keyword should precede the declaration of the function in the base class.